xapax/security/privilege_escalation_windows.md

 at 01:23 /interactive cmd.exe
 ```

-And then ia cmd with SYSTEM privs pops up.
+And then the cmd with SYSTEM privs pops up.

 #### Vista and up